MontielDev/MontielDev/README.md

 ### Front-End Developer

-I'm a Front-End Developer, self-taught and passionate about programming. <br>
+I'm a Front-End Developer, self-taught and passionate about programming and i have 24 years old <br>
-Independent developer with 24 years old
+Freelancer developer
 <br>

 ## Personal Web Site: